nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 ```
 ~~~

-You can see that the printed information besides identity and sphinx keys also includes a long string called address.
+You can see that the printed information besides *identity* and *sphinx keys* also includes a long string called *address*.
 This is the address to be provided to your local [socks5 client](https://nymtech.net/docs/clients/socks5-client.html) as a `--provider` if you wish to connect to your own exit gateway.

 #### Add network requester to existing gateway

-If you already have a gateway and got it [upgraded](./maintenance.md#upgrading-your-node) to the [newest version](./gateway-setup.md#current-version), you can easily add a network requester by stopping your gateway and running a command `setup-network-requester`.
+If you already run a gateway and got it [upgraded](./maintenance.md#upgrading-your-node) to the [newest version](./gateway-setup.md#current-version), you can easily change its functionality to exit gateway.
+PAuse the gateway and run a command `setup-network-requester`.

 See the options: